Grazing pressure: On land

 Disturbance of plant life caused by the grazing of large herbivores can be an important determinant of plant community structure.
-Composition of plant and animal species can be affected by grazing pressure in some environments, in others, the environmental characteristics of the site, including weather and climate, may be more important.
+The composition of plant and animal species can be affected by grazing pressure in some environments, in others, the environmental characteristics of the site, including weather and climate, may be more important.
 Grazing affects plant communities directly through physical removal of plant parts.
 It can also affect plant communities indirectly by modulation of ecosystem productivity or by changing the pattern of nutrient partitioning of nutrients among different sizes of plants.
 Thus, grazing can change the population size, diversity and distribution of organisms in an ecosystem.
 Grazing pressure also influences plant species performance and plant ecological stoichiometry.
 For instance, plant functional composition of tundra is primary structured by grazing pressure.

 Some studies suggest grazing may be beneficial in nutrient-rich conditions and harmful in habitats poor in nutrients.
 In other cases grazing will not affect ecosystems whatsoever.
 For instance, in the Mongolian rain forest, Cheng et al. have found that grazing pressure plays a highly, positive important role in species richness in the wetter steppe of the rain forest.
 The same research has found that in the dryer, desert ecosystem grazing pressure did not affect species richness significantly.
 Introductions of new types of grazing pressure can change ecosystems if the plants are not adapted to it.

 In a study performed by Saccone et al., when experimenting with biodiversity in the Fennoscandia tundra, they found that there was an increase in species richness associated with decrease of shrub cover.
 It was shown that in the Fennoscandia tundra grazing is an important and efficient biotic filter restricting the spread of dwarf shrubs to mountain tundra snowbeds.
 In other words, because of grazing and fewer shrubs, there was more biodiversity among the species.

 There are mechanisms that plants use to defend themselves against the grazing pressure of herbivores.
 Carbon-based secondary metabolites inhibit digestion in herbivores.
 Tough leaves provide physical defense against herbivores.
 On the other hand, other features of plants may make them more susceptible to herbivores.
 For example, leaves that are high in nitrogen have a higher dietary value for herbivores.
 Also, taller plants and forbs are often more sensitive to grazing, while shorter herbs can avoid the grazing by being overlooked by the grazing animals.